squer-solutions/cc-ws-2024/exercises/exercise6/java/README.md

     * It is highly recommended to inspect the `pom.xml` in detail to understand which steps are performed

-## Topic creation and schema registration
+## Topic and schema creation
-* Kafka streams is capable of creating topics and registering the schema itself
+* Any Kafka producer (that includes a Kafka Streams application) is capable of creating a topic if it does not exist and automatically registering the schema with registry
+* In general, it is advisable to do so beforehand.
+For the purpose of this execute, you may rely on the automatic behaviour.
-* However, sometimes you might want to do this steps yourself (not strictly necessary for the purposes of this workshop)
+* However, if you prefer to do it manually, you can follow the steps below
 ### Manual topic creation and schema registration
 Before starting the application we also need to register the new `Customer-Transformed-Topic` schema for the `customer-transformed-topic`, go to the [Control Center](http://localhost:9021/), click on the **cluster card**, choose `Topics` from the left menu